Monitoring

 Please refer to Loki's documentation for additional reference.
 Logs ingested to Loki via Promtail.

-You can find the configuration in $LAB_HOME/services/loki/local-config.yaml
+You can find the configuration in $LAB_HOME/services/loki/local-config.yaml:

 auth_enabled: false